stefanheule/smartless/README.md

     alias less='/path/to/smartless'

 It can be useful to define an additional alias for jumping directly to the end of the input.
-I like to call that alias `more`, but other more descriptive names are possible:
+I like to call that alias `more`, but other more descriptive names are imaginable:

     alias more='/path/to/smartless +G'